getindiekit/indiekit/docs/configuration/post-types.md

 While both plug-in types set default values for post types, these can be changed by defining alternative values in `publication.postTypes`

-For example, to use the Jekyll preset but override the location `note` and `event` post files are saved to, you would add the following to your configuration:
+For example, to use the Jekyll preset but override the location `note` and `photo` post files are saved to, you would add the following to your configuration:

 ::: code-group